defenseunicorns/uds-common/README.md

 This task file includes one task:

 - `latest-package-release`: finds the latest package release for the repo and pulls it into the specified directory path.
-It has a required variable of `FLAVOR` which defaults to `upstream` and a `TARGET_REPO` variable which is the target OCI repository to publish the zarf package to (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.
+It has a required variable of `FLAVOR` which defaults to `upstream` and a `TARGET_REPO` variable which is the target OCI repository to pull the zarf package from (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.

 ### lint.yaml